fmExcense/compositeurdigital.github.io/en/use.md

 Rotate ![rotate item](img/rotate.png)

-To close a document, tap the top right cross:
+To close a document, tap on the cross at the top right :

 ![close item](img/item_close.jpg)